 Andrew J. Volstead

 While the “Volstead Act” is remembered, the name of the architect of that legislation is not.
 He was Andrew John Volstead, a member of the House of Representatives for 10 terms.
 Volstead was a representative from Minnesota.
-He was born in that state on October 31, 1860, the son of Norwegian immigrants.
+He was born in that state on October 31, 1859, the son of Norwegian immigrants.
 He attended the public schools, then studied at St. Olaf’s College, in Northfield, Minn., before transferring to Decorah Institute, in Decorah, Iowa.
 Volstead graduated from that institution in 1881.
 After studying law on his own (while employed as a schoolteacher), he was admitted to the bar in 1883, commencing practice in Lac qui Parle County, Minn.
-In 1894, he was married to a schoolteacher born in Scotland; and a daughter was born to the couple the following year.
+In 1894, he was married to a schoolteacher and assistant county auditor, Nellie Gilruth who was born in Scotland; and a daughter , Laura , was born to the couple the following year.
+Laura received a law degree and served as secretary to her father.
+She was married to Carl Lomen, the Reindeer King.

 The Capper-Volstead Act